 In preparation for the 2020 Plenary Council, the NCPR was invited by the Australian Catholic Bishops Conference to assist the Plenary Council Executive Committee with the collection and analysis of data.

-A research task group has been formed to guide the process of the research over three years.
-The members of the task group include two members of the Plenary Council Executive Committee, two members of the Australian Catholic Council for Pastoral Research and two experienced researchers, renowned for their expertise in this field.
-The NCPR has been granted ethics approval for the data analysis of the Plenary Council project by the Christian Research Association Human Research Ethics Committee.
+Phase 1 of the Journey to Plenary Council 2018‐2020 ran from May 2018 to March 2019.
+During this phase, the NCPR helped to collect and collate the submissions from individuals and groups engaged in a national consultation process.
+A research task group was formed to guide the process of the research over three years.
+The members of the task group included two members of the Plenary Council Executive Committee, two members of the Australian Catholic Council for Pastoral Research and two experienced researchers, renowned for their expertise in this field.
+The NCPR was granted ethics approval for the data analysis of the Plenary Council project by the Christian Research Association Human Research Ethics Committee.

-The findings will be reported to the Plenary Council Executive Committee and to the Australian Catholic Bishops Conference.
+The findings of this project will continue to be reported to the Plenary Council Executive Committee and to the Australian Catholic Bishops Conference.
 They will also be available from the Plenary Council website.
-For further information on the Plenary Council go to http://plenarycouncil.catholic.org.au
+For further information go to http://plenarycouncil.catholic.org.au